GZwong/arch-setup/setup.md

 - Waybar - Status bar
 - thunar - minimalistic file manager
 - alacritty - terminal to be used in hyprland
+- zsh - An alternative of the default `bash` shell offering advanced features, customizations and community support.

 # Functionalities